smr-monitoring/MRNE395-2025FA/docs/index.md

 ---
 # Welcome! {-}

 This is the homepage for ENST/MRNE 222 Environmental Data Science taught by Dr. Cassie Gurbisz in Spring 2023 at St. Mary's College of Maryland.
-All course materials will be posted on this site, accessible through the [Schedule](https://enst222-sp2023.github.io/website/schedule.html) page.
+All course materials will be posted on this site, accessible through the [Schedule](https://enst222-sp2023.github.io/website/schedule.html) page and the navigation bar on the left.

-* **Class time and location:** Mondays and Wednesdays 8:05 - 9:20 Anne Arundel North 111
-* **Lab time and location:** Wednesdays 1:10 - 4:20 Anne Arundel West 209
-* **Office hours:** Tuesdays 11:00 - 1:00 Kent 308

 *This website was built with the [bookdown](https://bookdown.org/yihui/bookdown) R package with help from [rstudio4edu](https://rstudio4edu.github.io/rstudio4edu-book/).
-Course materials are largely adapted from [Data science in a box](https://datasciencebox.org/)*
+Course materials are largely adapted from [Data Science in a Box](https://datasciencebox.org/)*